acidicoala/ScreamAPI/README.md

 ## 🛠 Installation Instructions

-There are several simple steps required to install and use the ScreamAPI.

-> Note: This example assumes a 64-bit game.
+> Note: These examples assumes a 64-bit game.
 If you are interested in a 32-bit game, then repeat the same steams with 32-bit versions of the binaries instead.

+ScreamAPI supports 2 modes of operation: **Proxy** mode, and **Hook** mode.

+<details><summary><b>Proxy mode</b></summary>

+In **Proxy** mode ScreamAPI DLL assumes the role of a proxy DLL that gets loaded by the game which thinks it has loaded the original DLL.
+ScreamAPI DLL in this mode will redirect most of the function calls to the original DLL.
+Kind of like how web proxy redirects requests to the original server.
+This is a classical, time-proven installation method that is stable, but has a number of shortcomings.
+The primary of them is that the unlocker binaries may be overwritten after a game updated, requiring re-installation of DLL.
+Another one is that some users don't feel like reading instructions properly, and just go ahead replacing the original DLL, instead of renaming it.
+Or they rename it incorrectly, for example by adding number zero, instead of letter 0.
+Below are the instructions for the Proxy mode:

 1. Find a file _EOSSDK-Win64-Shipping.dll_ in your game's installation folder.
 1. Rename it by adding 2 characters: **_o** (notice that it is a letter **o** at the end, not a numeral **0**).
 In the end it should be named as _EOSSDK-Win64-Shipping_o.dll_.
-1. Download the latest release zip from [GitHub Releases](https://github.com/acidicoala/ScreamAPI/releases/latest).
+1. Download the latest release zip from [GitHub Releases].
 In case you have a hard time finding it, click on the **Assets** spoiler, then click on the link that looks like _ScreamAPI-vX.Y.Z.zip_
 1. Open up the downloaded zip and unpack the _EOSSDK-Win64-Shipping.dll_ file alongside the original **EOSSDK-Win64-Shipping_o.dll** in the game's binary folder.

 <details><summary>64-bit example</summary>